PT, MSPT, CSCS, SFMAc

 Ben's clinical approach is hands on and includes a strong emphasis on therapeutic exercise.
 His goal is to have every patient leave his care more knowledgeable and with dynamic tools they can fall back on.
 His patient load is primarily orthopedics, specifically athletes and recreation enthusiasts.

 Staying up to date with current research and with continuing education is a passion of Ben's.
 He is a student as well as a teacher.
 Ben works as a clinical instructor for graduating physical therapy doctors from regional universities and as an advisor for local high school seniors.
-He has mentored over 12 doctorate physical therapists, 36 college interns, and over 20 high school interns.
-Ben also works as a local professional advisor for the culminating projects at Redmond High School, East Lake High School, and Cedar Crest High School.
+He has mentored over 15 doctorate physical therapists, 42 college interns, and over 22 high school interns.
+Ben also has worked as a local professional advisor for the culminating projects at Redmond High School, East Lake High School, The International School, and Cedar Crest High School.

-Ben's other interests include snowboarding, hiking, snowshoeing, concerts, golf, photography, and jogging.
+Ben's other interests include snowboarding, hiking, snowshoeing, concerts, golf, photography, and running.

 Read Ben's Article in PT Today (click here)